JieLiuRiver/airbnb_clone/README.md

 `Tailwind CSS` also provides a set of utility functions that can help us quickly implement common responsive effects.
 For example, we can use the `grid` function with the `grid-cols-1`, `sm:grid-cols-2`, `md:grid-cols-3`, `lg:grid-cols-4`, `xl:grid-cols-5`, and `2xl:grid-cols-6` arguments to specify the number of columns in a grid layout for different screen sizes, and use the `hidden` and `sm:block` functions to show or hide elements on different screen sizes.

 By using `Tailwind CSS`, we can quickly implement responsive design, and customize the styles and breakpoints by modifying the configuration file to meet our own needs.

+## Authentication Middleware

+This project uses the `next-auth/middleware` module to protect certain routes that require authentication.
+The middleware checks whether the user is authenticated before allowing access to the protected routes.
+If the user is not authenticated, they will be redirected to the login page.

+The middleware is configured with a `matcher` object that specifies the protected routes.
+In this project, the protected routes include `/trips`, `/reservations`, `/properties`, and `/favorites`, which are all related to user data and require authentication to access.

+By using this middleware, we can ensure that only authenticated users can access sensitive user data, and prevent unauthorized access to the protected routes.